solomonsanderson/solomonsanderson/README.md

 <h2 align = "center"> Hello there!👋</h2>
-<p align = 'center'> I'm currently a 2nd year Physics undergraduate at the University of Birmingham.
+<p align = 'center'> I'm currently a 3rd year Physics undergraduate at the University of Birmingham.
 I primarily write Python, <br> both as part of my degree and as a hobby. </p>
+Over the summer of 2022 I worked as a summer research intern for the Quantum Technology Hub at the University of Birmingham.
+During my time in this role I worked with C++ and the Qt library to develop an interface for controlling a compact atom trap for outreach and industry events.
+I also worked with arduinos and wrote scripts for them.

-- 🔭 I’m currently working as an intern at the University of Birmingham branch of the UK Quantum Technology Hub to make a magneto-optical trap.
+- 🔭 I’m currently working on a particle physics project as part of my 3rd Year Computing labs.
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning how to make a control panel using JS, HTML and CSS.
+- 💬 Ask me about Quantum Physics, Atomic Physics and Atom Trapping!
+- 📫 How to reach me: solomonsanderson@outlook.com
 <!--
 **solomonsanderson/solomonsanderson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.